yyab/mcityCarlaChallenge.github.io/README.md

 Once the SSH tunnel is set up, you can connect to the server as if it is running on your computer.
 We set the connection limitation such that only one logins across the teams could be established.
 So if you find SSH says `Too many logins for xxx`, that indicates that other team are connecting to the server.
 We make sure that only one team can connect to the server and evaluate their agent at the same time through this way.
 Also note that this also means each user can only have one login shell at the same time.
 Please use utils like `tmux` if you need multiple shells.
 Please also make sure that you terminated the login shell correctly so that other teams can connect in.

 By default, Carla will use port 2000/2001.
-To enable relevant command sent to the server, we preserve the port 2002 for commands including restarting Carla server, evaluation script, etc. Therefore, you can add tunnel for 2002 when connecting.
-Here are the codes for sending command to control the challenge script:
+To enable relevant command sent to the server, we preserve the port 2002 for commands including restarting Carla server, challenge script, etc. Therefore, you can add tunnel for 2002 when connecting.
+Here is the code for sending command to control the challenge script to start at different points:

 ```python
 import socket